imooger/insurance/README.md

 ```bash
 python run.py
 ```
-These command will create your environment, db (if needed) and start the server, and you can access the application in your web browser.
+These commands will create your environment, db (if needed) and start the server, and you can access the application in your web browser.

 # Quick start